ozhann/petshop/README.md

 There are also additional feautes where users can sort products by their price, search them by theie name and change quantities on the shopping cart page.

-## This project hostes on Netlify available on below link
+## This project hosted on Netlify available on below link

 Netlify: https://petshopberlin.netlify.app/